John Fuller’s Myriorama Through Ireland on a Jaunting Car, image courtesy of Australian National Gallery and Trove Digitised Images

 Omaru Mail 16 July 1897

 The Fullers by now had been on the road for over 6 months, and worked their way up the coast from Dunedin to Omaru and then returned to Wellington.
 Ben Fuller was absent from September 1897, because he made a trip back to England to obtain more urgently needed myriorama slides and to recruit new acts for the Fuller’s shows.
 It was essential that the Fullers keep updating their shows as variety was everything, and new acts were a vital part of their entertainment business.
 Ben Fuller also investigated the idea of bring a wax works exhibition to New Zealand.
-These were of tremendous interest to the general public and museums, and were very popular.
+These were of tremendous interest to the general public and were very popular.
 The idea of combining wax works figures and roaming historical figures before the start of their shows was another extension of their entertainment business.

 By August the Fullers had returned to Wellington, this time performing at a skating rink, adding another interesting theme to their concerts.